JosephRullo/Configuring-Active-Directory-within-Azure-VMs/README.md

 **Login to the Client Virtual Machine with Remote Desktop.**
 <p>
 Go to the start menu and type "Remote Desktop" and open the Remote Desktop Connection program.
-Log into the Client VM by copying the "Public IP Address" located on the Client VM overview page (upper right corner) -> enter it in the "Computer" field of Remote Desktop and click connect -> now enter the username and password that was assigned to it and click "Ok" to login -> click yes if a authentication warning appears.
+Log into the Client VM by copying the "Public IP Address" located on the Client VM overview page (upper right corner) -> enter it in the "Computer" field of Remote Desktop and click connect -> now enter the username and password that was assigned to it and click "Ok" to login -> click yes if an authentication warning appears.
 <p>
 <p>
 <img src="https://imgur.com/qNdcnwN.png" height="50%" width="50%" alt="Disk Sanitization Steps"/>